 - total usage for a position is greater than 26 FTTE

-To apply for a ministry adjustment
+To apply for a ministry adjustment submit:

-We cannot change the values displaying on the report at an individual employee level.
+We can't change the values displaying on the report at an individual employee level.
 Therefore, if approved, the adjustment will show in “Ministry Adjustment for Period” row on the summary page of your banking staffing report.

 Funding Code Changes (Costing Adjustments)

 Schools wishing to change the funding code of a teacher can by either: